 Q: What is considered a Chemistry course?

 A: Chemistry courses that MEDEX will consider include Biochemistry, Organic, Inorganic, and General Chemistry.
-Biochemistry will not be accepted as a biology course and can only be used to satisfy this requirement.
+Biochemistry will not be accepted as a biology course and can only be used to satisfy the chemistry requirement.

 Q: What is considered a Microbiology course?

 A: Microbiology courses MEDEX accepts will be a general Microbiology course or Microbiology for Health Sciences.
 Microbiology taken as part of a certificate or professional degree training program will not be accepted.
-We recommend 200 level courses when available.
+We recommend 200-level (or higher) courses when available.

 Q: What is considered a Statistics course?